 All candidates for an Associate of Applied Science degree must have a cumulative grade point average of 2.0 in order to graduate.
 In addition, students are required to have a cumulative grade point average of 2.0 in all courses listed as major requirements.
-Students must also have a grade of C or above in EN12003 English Composition I, EN12013 English Composition II, and Mathematical Applications (or MA14043 College Algebra).
+Students must also have a grade of C or above in EN12003 English Composition I, EN12013 English Composition II, and MA14043 College Algebra or MA14123 Quantitative Reasoning.